 This privacy notice sets out how the web page www.addictionrecoveryireland.ie uses and protects any information that you give us when you visit this website or when you contact us by other means and the lawful basis under the General Data Protection Regulations (‘GDPR’) (May 2018) and Data Protection Act 1988/2003 that permits us to do so.

 Consent to hold your personal data

 www.addictionrecoveryireland.ie is committed to ensuring that we protect your privacy and will seek your explicit written consent to hold personal data about you, specifically and only for the purposes of providing counselling to you.
 We may also analyse data you provide us with for the purposes of providing the best possible service to you.

 If you make contact via this website or by phone you will be asked to provide certain information by which you can be identified (see below).

-You can be assured that all this information is held securely and will only be used in accordance with data protection principles, our data protection and confidentiality policies and our ethical principles (contained in the).
+You can be assured that all this information is held securely and will only be used in accordance with data protection principles, our data protection and confidentiality policies and our ethical principles.
 We will honour the confidence and trust you have placed in us.

 The basis on which we hold or share information about you is outlined below and also the limits around confidentiality.